宜家家居官网-宜家电商-提供客厅,卧室,厨房,各类家居灵感和产品解决方案- IKEA

 Twenty-five discarded, recycled PET-bottles are used to create the matte black surfaces on each KUNGSBACKA front.
 This material was invented together with a supplier.

-IKEA to phase out plastic from consumer packaging by 2028
+How we are phasing out plastic from consumer packaging by 2028